 And for good reason: Starship Troopers has everything!
 Mechanized, oversexed space soldiers fighting a totalitarian communist insect society!
 Badass, blood-soaked battle sequences!
 A society where only veterans can vote!
 Denise Richards!
 Sportsball!

 Director Paul Verhoeven had intended the flick as an entertaining but self-aware warning against the dangers of militarism.
 But apparently, that message was too subtle: Hoighty-toighty movie reviewers initially dismissed Starship Troopers as a full-throated endorsement of military-led totalitarianism.

-To which 20 years of service members have basically answered: Well, yeah.
+To which more than two decades of service members have basically answered: Well, yeah.
 But holy shit, is it cool!
 From 0311 grunt recruits at Parris Island to well-heeled midshipmen at Annapolis — where Heinlein himself trained as a surface officer — fans in uniform recognized the movie for what it really is: A tribute to the everlasting glory of the trigger-pullers.

 Critics may have spent last two decades arguing over Verhoeven’s message, but they’ve missed some of the more interesting military components to Starship Troopers — details that might even be news an eagle-eyed film buff.
 Here are nine such facts to help you win the next DFAC debate over who’s a true military Starship Troopers fan:

 Starship Troopers used more ammunition than in any previous film.